antoinearnoud/book-fortran/chapter1.md

 # Preliminary: Installing FORTRAN

 I recommend using Unix systems.
 On Unix machines \(such as Linux\), FORTRAN is already installed.
-If one does not have a Unix system, one can use Oracle Virtual Box yo create one.
+If one does not have a Unix system, one can use Oracle Virtual Box to create one.

 ## Unix on Windows using Oracle